19 Sep Ultimate Guide: Malawi 1/3

 Local kids with self-made instruments made of rubbish were playing songs for us.
-We were walking on the beach, chatting to many local and eating Chambo, one of their favourite fish, and Nsima, a side made from maize meal.
+We were walking on the beach, chatting to many local and eating Chambo, one of their favorite fish, and Nsima, a side made from maize meal.

 Day 4 – Cape Maclear

-Waking up early we drove to Monkey Bay which is a town nearby to withdraw some money and to get some food.
+Waking up early we drove to Monkey Bay, which is a town nearby to withdraw some money and to get some food.
 Getting money was quite a mission.
 If you spend time at Cape Maclear get your money sorted before you come to the Peninsula.
 We found 2 ATM´s in Monkey Bay which weren´t working properly and only accept VISA.
 Later on, we had Nsima and Chicken at a local spot called “Lakeland Leisure Park”, where you can go for drinks and party in the evening too.
-There we met Patrick, a local who gave us a tour of the harbour where we started chatting to the fisherman and were joking with the kids.
+There we met Patrick, a local who gave us a tour of the harbor where we started chatting to the fisherman and were joking with the kids.
 The kids loved being photographed and recorded on videos.

 From Monkey Bay there is also the “Ilala Ferry” going up Lake Malawi where you can hop on and off at several villages.
 Unfortunately, we didn´t have enough time to go up to Nhkata Bay by ferry.
 Choosing this way of transportation is a really cool experience and a perfect way of getting to know the locals because many Malawians using the ferry too.

 On our way home, we passed kids playing football on a playground.
-What we then realised again is that Malawi is the poorest country in the world.
+What we then realized again is that Malawi is the poorest country in the world.
 The kids didn’t even have a proper football to play with.
 They were playing with self-made footballs.